giulianfrisoni/giulianfrisoni.github.io/index.md

-## Hello i am Giulian i am a Software developer that loves to be challenged by new technologies, ideas and projects, i am crypto enthusiast with a love for  a good hike and photography.
+## Hello i'm Giulian  a Software developer that loves to be challenged by new technologies, ideas and projects, i am crypto enthusiast with a love for  a good hike and photography.

 ---

-### What i love to do
+### What I love to do

 #### Programming
  I love to make purpose of what i have learned  proposing technical solutions, developing them and providing reliability of testing, performance and optimization of results